 The Advanced Diploma of Screen & Media: Screenwriting, Directing & Producing is a full-time two-year experience learning, living and breathing visual storytelling, developed to help aspiring filmmakers find a unique voice to tell the stories that matter to them.

-From day one you are immersed in a practical, hands-on learning experience that allows you to script, direct and produce five fully funded films, work collaboratively on other student projects, and explore the intricacies of working as a screenwriter, director and producer, while learning complementary skills in camera, lighting, editing and post-production, sound recording and sound design.
+From day one you are immersed in a practical, hands-on learning experience that allows you to script, direct and produce four fully funded films, work collaboratively on other student projects, and explore the intricacies of working as a screenwriter, director and producer, while learning complementary skills in camera, lighting, editing and post-production, sound recording and sound design.

 At AFTT, we not only believe in mastering the conventions of creative storytelling and production, we love technology!
 As you progress through the semesters, you will use high-end cameras and equipment such as the latest RED® digital cinema cameras, including the Red Epic – as used to film The Hobbit, Lord of the Rings, and The Great Gatsby to name a few.